rafaeldias/async/README.md

 ```

 Parallel will execute all the functions in parallel.
 It creates multiple goroutines and distributes the functions execution among them.
-The number of goroutines  defaults to `runtime.GOMAXPROCS`.
+The number of goroutines  defaults to `GOMAXPROCS`.
 If the number of goroutines is equal to `GOMAXPROCS` and there're more functions to execute, these functions will wait until one of functions being executed finishes its job.

 All errors occured in the functions will be returned.
 See [returning error](#returning-error) and [consuming error](#consuming-error).